bastienpaulfr/blog/content/posts/dagger-material-stepper.md

 draft: false
 ---

-# Use Dagger Provider with Android Material Stepper

 On an Android project, I am using [android-material-stepper](https://github.com/stepstone-tech/android-material-stepper) from StepStone.
 I am also using dependency injection with [dagger](https://google.github.io/dagger/).

 I was facing the following problem : How to properly inject `Fragments` without the need to create a `DaggerComponent` for each of them ?